Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Methodology

-The refined position indexes keep the global positional relation of the image content in the input language while teasing apart the positional relations among different image tokens with other language tokens.
-The modified position indexes $\mathbf{P}^{c}$ is used to perform ROPE to queries $\mathbf Q$ and keys $\mathbf K$ to estimate the attention logits $\mathbf A^c$ with refined position embeddings by Eq.~\ref{eq:attention_weights}.
+The refined position indexes shrink the gap between rotary angles of image tokens in rotary matrices in Eq~ (\ref{eq:rope}).
+This keeps the global positional relation of the image content in the input language and reduces the positional bias of the head part of image tokens with other language tokens.
+The modified position indexes $\mathbf{P}^{c}$ are used to perform ROPE to estimate the attention logits $\mathbf A^c$ with refined position embeddings by Eq~ (\ref{eq:rope}) and Eq~(\ref{eq:attention_weights}).
 Then we refine the cross-modal part of attention logits $\mathbf A^{l}$ with,